harveyramer/harvey-ramer-blog/src/article/how-to-grow-linkedin.md

 3. Submit the form by clicking **Agree & Join.**
 4. Follow the prompts to complete the process.

 LinkedIn will prompt you to import contacts from your computer as part of signing up.
 It feels like an invasion of privacy.
 Allowing LinkedIn to access your contacts will help you make better use of the platform.
 If you feel uncomfortable with that step, please skip it.
-You can [import your contacts](https://www.linkedin.com/help/linkedin/answer/2909/creating-and-uploading-a-contacts-file?lang=en) later if you wish.
+You can import your contacts[^2] later if you wish.

 With that finished, continue reading to define your professional brand on LinkedIn.